Henrique-Wandersee/Henrique-Wandersee/README.md

 ### Hi there 😎

-Hi, I'm Henrique Wandersee, I am a dev passionate about technology!
+I'm Henrique Wandersee, I am a dev passionate about technology!

 This is the space where I spend most of my time where, imagination and creativity become code.